 In April 2018, the Cake Wallet developers announced that Cake Wallet has finally gained approval and is now listed on Monero’s official website.
-Initially, the wallet was released for the iOS platform as there was a competitor available for Androids.
-In January of 2020, Cake Wallet also released an Android version of the Wallet.
+Initially, the wallet was released for the iOS platform as a competitor was available for Androids.
+In January 2020, Cake Wallet also released an Android wallet version.

-During its pre-release, the wallet’s code was closed source, which was highly discouraged by the community who wanted all development to be open for scrutiny to all users.
+During its pre-release, the wallet’s code was closed source, which was highly discouraged by the community, which wanted all development to be open for scrutiny to all users.
 And so, in February 2018, the Cake Wallet team took the community’s feedback on board and open-sourced the code, thus powering the wallet.

-It is essential to know that the development team behind Cake Wallet has worked immensely hard in making sure all of their plans are aligned with the Community’s best interest.
-For this reason, they had to conduct several changes, work with the Monero community, and make sacrifices to ensure that they lead the market.
+It is essential to know that the development team behind Cake Wallet has worked immensely hard to ensure all of their plans are aligned with the community’s best interest.
+For this reason, they had to conduct several changes, work with the Monero community, and make sacrifices to ensure that they led the market.

 The mobile app is a wallet that allows you to access the Monero network without downloading all the network data.
-Also, you have possession of your private keys, thus giving you full control over your funds.
+Also, you possess your private keys, thus giving you full control over your funds.